 I'm not going to tell you there's a technician around the corner.
 I am the technician.
 And I'm not coming back at 9:30pm to install your system while you're half asleep.
 I want you to make a good decision.
 A customer who felt rushed or pressured isn't a good customer for either of us.

-That's the difference between someone who lives and works here and someone who was dropped off in your neighbourhood this morning.
+That's the difference between someone who lives and works here and someone who was dropped off in your neighborhood this morning.

 What to Do When Someone Knocks